jotorren/microservices-transactions-tcc/README.md

 [18] Forces the `EntityManager` to join a `LOCAL/JTA` transaction and, thus, all persistence operations are applied to the underlying repository.

-[19] When a Domain Service fails processing the confirm call, a 404 response is returned.
+[19] When a Domain Service fails to process the confirm call, a 404 response is returned.
 Once the TCC Service receives it, the confirmation process is stopped and a 409 response is sent back to the Coordinator who in turn propagates that value to the Composite Service.

 [20] If all confirm calls succeed (all return 204) the TCC Service also responds with a 204 to the Coordinator who in turn propagates that value to the Composite Service.